CtrlK

 Actionability

-Provides fully executable TypeScript code with complete class implementations, SSE endpoint, and client-side React hook.
-Code is copy-paste ready with proper imports and realistic patterns.
+The skill provides fully executable TypeScript code with complete class implementations, SSE endpoint handler, and client-side React hook.
+Code is copy-paste ready with concrete Redis key patterns, TTL values, and pipeline operations.

 3 / 3